easyhoffman/easyhoffman/README.md

 ### Software Engineer
 ##
-Currently studying Computer Engineering and doing an Internship at Economapas as Full Stack Web Developer.
+Computer Engineer working in Cybersecurity and Fraud Prevention at Bank of Brazil.
 Always up for learning and growing !

 # The Tolls I use
 </div>